Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 We state our main result.
-A simple version (Corollary~\ref{cor:MainResult}) states that in a coalescent particle system with a $\s$-ergodic initial measure, if all particles can be assigned a speed, then only particles with one fixed speed can remain asymptotically.
-The more general result is designed to handle more difficult cases such as particles performing random walks, as we can see on the last example of Section~\ref{sec:particlesexamples}.
+A simple version (Corollary~\ref{cor:MainResult}) states that in a coalescent particle system with a $\s$-ergodic initial measure, if all particles can be assigned a speed, then only particles with one fixed speed may survive asymptotically.
+The more general result is designed to handle more difficult cases such as particles performing random walks, as in the last example of Section~\ref{sec:particlesexamples}.

 \begin{definition}[Clashing] Let $F:\az\to\az$ be a cellular automaton, $(\P,\pi,\phi)$ a coalescent particle system for $F$, and $\P_1$ and $\P_2$ two subsets of $\P$.
 We say that $\P_1$ \define{clashes with} $\P_2$ $\mu$-almost surely if, for every $n\in\N^\ast$ and $\mu$-almost all $x\in\az$,